Mercerenies/a-turtles-troll/README.md

 * When you attempt to open a chest, a different, nearby chest might accidentally be opened instead.
+* When a player opens an ender chest, they see the ender chest inventory of whoever died most recently.

 ### Version 1.17